bytesontherocks/test_node_js/readme.md

 '''

 ## web framework for Node.js v4

 '''
 npm install express@4
 npm fund
 '''

 ## To run the app

 '''
 node index.js
 '''

 ## Client side

 '''
 npm install socket.io
 '''

+## What's going on in the chat app.

+We open a socket and listen on a port (e.g. 3000) when a client connects (e.g. web browser) the server serves html code.
+In this html code there the server enables ways to interact and perform actions from the client side.
+For example send a message to the server, log the message and the client side and present it in the web browser in a certain way.